-Are you living in Bangalore and interested in buying a second-hand car there?
+Are you living in Bangalore and interested in purchasing a second-hand car?

 Where does the transfer of vehicle ownership happen?

-The entire transfer of vehicle ownership process is carried out at the Regional Transport Office (RTO), with different RTOs assigned to various areas in Bengaluru.
-Here is a list of various RTO offices in Bengaluru along with their assigned locations:
+The entire vehicle transfer process is carried out at the Regional Transport Office (RTO), which has separate branches located in various localities throughout Bengaluru.
+Given below is an exhaustive list of all the different RTO offices situated in Bengaluru, along with their locations:

 Is the vehicle ownership transfer online or offline process?